mulitet4/Kraftr-API/README.md

 ```

 ## Todo
-- [ ] Add required fields to Custom User Model
+- [x] Add required fields to Custom User Model
 - [ ] Add required fields to Bag Model
-- [ ] Make Views for getting Cart Items
+- [x] Make Views for getting Cart Items
-- [ ] Make View for getting all Products
+- [x] Make View for getting all Products
+- [ ] View for getting product by id
+- [ ] Try using Product in ListAllProducts

 ## Tips
 * Create a virtual environment.